Kevin Sinnott

-Kevin Sinnott (born 1947, Wales) is a Welsh painter known for contemporary depictions of Welsh life.
+Kevin Sinnott (1947 – 27 July 2026) was a Welsh painter known for his contemporary depictions of Welsh life.

-Biography
+Life and career

-Sinnott was born in Sarn, South Wales to Irish parents.
-One of his best known paintings is "Running Away With the Hairdresser" (1995), which is housed in the collection of the National Museum of Wales in Cardiff.
+Sinnott was born in Sarn, South Wales in 1947, to Irish parents.

+One of his best-known paintings is Running Away with the Hairdresser (1995), which is in the collection of National Museum Wales in Cardiff.

-Sinnott studied at Cardiff College of Art and Design from 1967 to 1968, then Gloucester College of Art & Design from 1968 to 1971 and finally; the Royal College of Art in London from 1971 to 1974.
-During the 1970s and 1980s he exhibited at London galleries including Anne Berthoud and Martin Tinney.
+He studied at Cardiff College of Art and Design from 1967 to 1968, Gloucester College of Art and Design from 1968 to 1971, and the Royal College of Art in London from 1971 to 1974.

-Sinnott has also exhibited internationally at Jan Turner Gallery, Los Angeles, Roger Ramsey Gallery, Chicago and Bernard Jacobson, New York.
-Following on from these exhibitions Sinnott's work was acquired by major collections including the Metropolitan Museum of Art, New York, the Arts Council of Great Britain, the Royal College of Art, London and the British Museum, as well as, private and corporate collections worldwide.
+Sinnott's work was acquired by major collections, including the Metropolitan Museum of Art in New York, the Arts Council of Great Britain, the Royal College of Art in London and the British Museum, as well as private and corporate collections worldwide.

-Sinnott returned to Wales in 1995, where he now lives and works.
+He returned to Wales in 1995, where he lived and worked for the remainder of his life.

+Sinnott died at his home in Pont-y-rhyl, on 27 July 2026, aged 78.